MATADERO MADRID CENTRE FOR CONTEMPORARY CREATION Architecture

 Architects: Emilio Esteras, Justo Benito

-Year unveiled: 2007
+Year of inauguration: 2007

 Naves del Español

-THE WORKSHOP & COORDINATION OFFICE
+TALLER & OFFICE

 MATADERO MADRID